Supporting Head, Heart and Hands

 Northern Lights Education Initiative has grown from a committed group of parents looking for an alternative form of education into a Waldorf-inspired school.
 We opened a Kindergarten in September 2017.
 In September 2018 we took a big step into a Grade One.
 September 2019 we offered a Grade One/Two and After School Care at North McIntyre Rec.
 Centre.
 The school moved for the 2019/20 school year to a new campus at 250 Dog Lake Rd., 2 minutes from Dawson Road.
 We are excited to move into 2020/21 school year here on a 14 acre campus with a ponds, forests and meadows.
 Come visit us and see a wonderful place where children love to go to school!

 The school began in the upstairs of the North McIntyre Recreation Centre.
-September 2019 we will move to a 17 acre property with 2 ponds, surrounded by forest and nature.
-The school will be in the home of school co-founder and Northern Lights School Board Chair Arlene Thorn.
-You are welcome to visit and see the many amenities the property and home provide for the children.
+In September 2019 we moved to a 17 acre property with 2 ponds, surrounded by forest and nature.
+The school is now located in the home of the Northern Lights School Board Chair Arlene Thorn.
+You are welcome to visit and see the many amenities the property and home provide for your child.

 The school is a community of parents, teachers and friends who, through their interest, dedication and offers of energy and gifts, create the chalice for the unfolding of each child.
 We welcome you to become part of our community.